New Feature — Care Loop Messaging

 Why Asynchronous Communication Matters in Vestibular Rehab

 Vestibular rehabilitation patients perform daily exercises at home and experience symptom fluctuations that do not align with weekly appointment schedules.
-A patient experiencing increased dizziness after an exercise session needs guidance before their next visit — not in three days.
-Asynchronous messaging allows patients to send questions when symptoms arise and therapists to respond during designated clinical time, without the scheduling overhead of phone calls or the compliance risk of text messages.
-Research on patient engagement in chronic conditions shows that accessible communication channels improve treatment adherence and patient satisfaction.
+A patient experiencing increased dizziness after an exercise session needs guidance before the next visit — not in three days.
+Care Loop messaging lets that patient send a structured update with symptom and exercise context, while the therapist responds during designated clinical time without the scheduling overhead of phone calls or the compliance risk of text messages.

 HIPAA Requirements for Clinical Messaging

 The HIPAA Security Rule (45 CFR 164.312) requires technical safeguards for electronic protected health information (ePHI).
-For messaging systems, this includes: encryption of data at rest (EyeRehab uses AES-256-GCM), encryption in transit (HTTPS/TLS), access controls (two-party visibility only), audit controls (timestamped logs of all access events), and integrity controls (tamper detection).
+For Care Loop messaging, this includes encryption of data at rest (EyeRehab uses AES-256-GCM), encryption in transit (HTTPS/TLS), access controls, audit controls, and integrity controls.
 Standard SMS and email do not meet these requirements because messages pass through unencrypted third-party servers and may be stored on carrier systems indefinitely.
-Patient portals typically meet HIPAA requirements but suffer from low patient adoption due to separate login credentials and clunky interfaces.

 How Messaging Integrates With RTM Billing

 Remote Therapeutic Monitoring (RTM) CPT codes 98980 and 98981 allow rehabilitation professionals to bill for time spent reviewing patient data and managing treatment remotely.
 When a therapist sends a message through EyeRehab, the system automatically logs 1 minute of professional time toward RTM treatment management, capped at 20 minutes per day per patient.
-This auto-logging contributes to the monthly time thresholds required for billing: CPT 98980 requires 20 or more minutes per calendar month, while CPT 98981 covers each additional 20-minute block.
-Note that CMS requires at least one real-time interactive communication (phone or video call) per month — asynchronous messaging alone does not satisfy this requirement but contributes meaningfully to the time component.
+Care Loop history adds context for clinical review, but CMS still requires at least one real-time interactive communication (phone or video call) per month for 98980.

 Best Practices for Therapists Using Messaging